marick/lens2/mostly_words/tutorial01.md

 3
 ```

+... so why do we get it for the lens version?
+Right now, I want to
-Understanding the reason for the distance will be easier when we get to
-nested containers.
-Though, as a teaser, it's like the difference
+defer the answer to later, when it will be easier to explain.
+As a teaser, though, it's like the difference between using `Enum.map/2` and
-between using `Enum.map/2` and `Enum.flat_map/2` or between these two
+`Enum.flat_map/2`, or between these two lists:
-lists:

 ```
 [[0, 1, 2], [3, 4, 5]]